flancian/garden/zine.md

 Everybody gone
 to the other shore

-gone free
+go free
-gone kindly
+go kindly

-if you have to burn,
+If you have to burn,
 burn kindly

 Meditate!